 There is a loophole that enables Parent Plus loans to be eligible for one or more of the other and often lower cost income-driven plans.
 At TISLA, we call this the “super-secret double consolidation method.”
 It can be a little confusing, so bear with us as we explain it below.

 Think of consolidation as a semi-transparent screen.
 If you put one screen over the Parent Plus loan you can still see it, but if you put two over it you can’t.
 It actually takes three consolidations for the process to be complete and it takes having at least two separate federal student loans.
 For the example below we are assuming the borrower only has Parent Plus loans.

 Step 1: Divide your Parent Plus Loans into two groups: A and B. Each group must have at least one loan, but other than that it doesn’t matter how you split them up.
 Consolidate the loans in Group A into a Direct Consolidation Loan.
-Do this using the application online.
+Do this using a paper application.

 You must list the loans you want to consolidate first and then you will be asked to list the loans you don’t want to consolidate in another section of the form.
 You must include the loan numbers for all the loans.